Progress Party (Norway): Foreign policy

 The Progress Party was for many years open to a referendum on Norwegian membership of the European Union, although only if a majority of the public opinion was seen to favour it beforehand.
 The party eventually grew to consider membership of Norway in the European Union to be a "non-issue", believing there to be no reason for a debate of a new referendum.
 In 2016, the party officially adopted a position against Norwegian membership in the EU.

 The party regards NATO to be a positive basic element of Norway's defense, security and foreign policy.
 It also wants to strengthen transatlantic relations in general, and Norway's relationship with the United States more specifically.
 The party considers its international policy to "follow in the footsteps of Ronald Reagan and Margaret Thatcher."
+The party has also expressed support for Ukraine since the 2022 full-scale Russian invasion, which it reaffirmed on 1 March 2025, whilst calling for Norway to increase defence spending to 3% of GDP.